RandyGaul/Serialization_C/README.txt

 // in your own projects from scratch.
 Trust me, you don't
 // actually WANT to use any of this code in your project.

+Summary:
+A proof of concept for a simple serialization technique.
+All changes to a structure are automatically propogated into all macro expansions, making for near zero maintenance programming.
+The format of serialization can be easily changed due to the nature of scanf scansets.
+Error checking can be implemented with similar macro expansion techniques without much of a hassle.

 To Use:
 Declare a struct in a header, do not use include protection.
 Declare struct with the following macros: